Home / The "Deglobalization" Portfolio: Why Boring Industrials Are The New Tech ?

 The Agrarian Technocrat

 Deere is a software company in green paint.
 Its "See & Spray" AI technology reduces herbicide use by ~50%.
-With a goal of fully autonomous farming by 2030, Deere solves the rural labor crisis.
+With a goal of fully autonomous farming by 2030, Deere is solving the rural labor crisis by replacing humans with code.

 Yield: ~1.4% 5Y CAGR: 16%